Mitraaaaa/Restaurant/README.md

 <img src="Guide/8.png" width="600">

 ## 3. Kitchen
-* Algorithms of this part are Graph algorithms including BFS and Topilogical Sort Sample format of foods can be seen here {https://github.com/Mitraaaaa/Restaurant/tree/main/Food%20Recipes }
+* Algorithms of this part are Graph algorithms including BFS and Topilogical Sort .
+* Sample format of foods can be seen here {https://github.com/Mitraaaaa/Restaurant/tree/main/Food%20Recipes }

     * Kitchen Menu

     <img src="Guide/9.png" width="600">

     ## This part gives the abilities to :
-    * 1.Enter foods'name and it's prerequisites (The Format is written in each option),also you may print the Topoligical sort( sort by number of           prerequisites).
+    * Enter foods'name and it's prerequisites (The Format is written in each option).

      <img src="Guide/10.png" width="600">
+    * also you may print the Topoligical sort( sort by number of prerequisites).
      <img src="Guide/11.png" width="600">

-    * 2. Add a relation to a food you desire :
+    * Add a relation to a food you desire :

     <img src="Guide/14.png" width="600">